RandyNorthrup/Clone-Website-to-Docker-Tool/README.md

 - **Authentication needed for dynamic assets**: Use browser cookies or HTTP auth before prerender.
 - **Cloning interrupted**: Re-run with same output and wget2 will resume.
 - **Icons not visible**: Place `web_logo.png`, `arrow_right.png`, `docker_logo.png` under `./images/` or alongside the script.
+- **Diff report empty**: Ensure at least one prior run with `--incremental` produced a state.json before adding `--diff-latest`.
+- **Invalid router regex**: Tool will log and ignore patterns that fail to compile; correct them and retry.
+- **No API JSON captured**: Confirm the app returns `Content-Type: application/json` and endpoints are hit during prerender.
+Otherwise the manifest includes an explanatory note.

 ---